Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Pistachios are high in carbohydrates but have a low glycemic index because of their high fiber content.
 To find glycemic index values of 350 foods, visit the Glycemic index chart page.

-When consumed daily, Pistachios and other nuts have been shown in studies to reduce the risk of developing type 2 diabetes mellitus significantly.
+Studies have shown that pistachios and other nuts significantly reduce the risk of developing type 2 diabetes mellitus when consumed daily.

 A study concluded that eating pistachios as a snack improves glycemic control, blood pressure, obesity, and inflammation markers in diabetic patients (3).